 What is your staff to client ratio?

 The patient to staff ratio is two-to-one.
 Patients are supervised and supported by medical team 24 hours a day.
-The staff is made up of therapists, counselors, nursing staff, physicians, psychiatric providers and recovery coaches.
+The staff is made up of therapists, counselors, nursing staff, physician assistants, psychiatric providers and recovery coaches.

 Is Bluff a licensed treatment facility?